 This prefetching is performed in the background, so that the DNS is likely to have been resolved by the time the referenced items are needed.
 This reduces latency when the user clicks a link.

 |Header type||Response header|

 - Enables DNS prefetching.
 This is what browsers do, if they support the feature, when this header is not present

 - Disables DNS prefetching.
-This is useful if you don't control the link on the pages, or knows that you don't want to lead information to these domains.
+This is useful if you don't control the link on the pages, or know that you don't want to leak information to these domains.

 DNS requests are very small in terms of bandwidth, but latency can be quite high, especially on mobile networks.
 By speculatively prefetching DNS results, latency can be reduced significantly at certain times, such as when the user clicks the link.
 In some cases, latency can be reduced by a second.

 The implementation of this prefetching in some browsers allows domain name resolution to occur in parallel with (instead of in serial with) the fetching of actual page content.
 By doing this, the high-latency domain name resolution process doesn't cause any delay while fetching content.

 Page load times – especially on mobile networks – can be measurably improved in this way.
 If the domain names for images can be resolved in advance of the images being requested, pages that load many images can see an improvement of 5% or more in the time of loading images.

 In general, you don't need to do anything to manage prefetching.
 However, the user may wish to disable prefetching.
 On Firefox, this can be done by setting the

 network.dns.disablePrefetch preference to